jduckles/topic_branching/README.md

 will have a different subject, which will make it easier for the maintainers of the lesson to evaluate and respond to them separately.

-If you find that spot additional typographical or grammatical errors, it would be appropriate to return to the 'simple_corrections' branch, make those changes there, and commit that branch again.
+If you find additional typographical or grammatical errors, it would be appropriate to return to the 'simple_corrections' branch, make those changes there, and commit that branch again.
 That way, all the changes that fall into the category of 'Typographical and grammatical changes' are in the same place.